dotnet/project-system/docs/repo/property-pages/property-specification.md

 ## Localization

 XAML files in the dotnet/project-system repo are configured for automatic localization via XLF files, which are automatically generated and updated during build via [xliff-tasks](https://github.com/dotnet/xliff-tasks) MSBuild tasks/targets.

-## Examples

-- [Add `WarningsNotAsErrors` property](https://github.com/dotnet/project-system/pull/6971) &mdash; Demonstrates the addition of a new property, the use of `VisibilityCondition` and `DependsOn` metadata, and the implementation of an `IInterceptingPropertyValueProvider`.
-Includes an extensive explanation of the change in the commit message.
-- [Reorder properties within a page](https://github.com/dotnet/project-system/pull/7038) &mdash; Demonstrates reordering properties within a single category on a single page.
-This simple change is made entirely within a XAML rule file.
-- [Add a new page of properties](https://github.com/dotnet/project-system/commit/a442d8e91fec98cb493d924f0903308efe188344) &mdash; Adds a new, empty, page that will appear as a top-level navigation item in the Project Properties UI.
-- [Add a description property](https://github.com/dotnet/project-system/commit/64b7693e104a725fc0ac9d2bbda76909d9a7b9d1) &mdash; Adds a single synthetic property which appears in the UI as a fixed (localized) block of text.
-- [Add search term alias](https://github.com/dotnet/project-system/pull/7041) &mdash; shows how to add additional terms for the purposes of search.
-These terms will not appear in the UI, but will cause a search operation to match the property.
-Useful for synonyms and common misspellings.
-- [Add an editor type](https://devdiv.visualstudio.com/DevDiv/_git/CPS/pullrequest/312423) (MS internal) &mdash; Adds a new editor type, which a property may elect to display itself in the UI.
-- [Change a string property to allow multiple lines of text](https://github.com/dotnet/project-system/commit/5a37eb52aeb93ae5f8a13c2cccfde79ae371a9ac) &mdash; Shows using the `MultiLineString` editor so that a property may have more than one line of text entered.